sualpha/AICodeTransformer/README_EN.md

 4. **View Results**: Review results after AI processing
 5. **Apply Changes**: Confirm and apply to code

+### Get More Templates from `prompts` Directory

+- You can also get sample templates from the GitHub source repository's [prompts folder](https://github.com/sualpha/AICodeTransformer/tree/main/prompts) and import them.
+- In IDE: `Settings` → `Tools` → `AI Code Transformer`, click the `Import Templates` button (bottom-left) to load them.

 ## ❓ FAQ

 <details>